paulvaldes/swift/docs/CppInteropability/GettingStartedWithC++Interop.md

+## General Feedback
+Most of it makes sense to me in a general sense, but there are some parts I am not clear on, and it may just be due to my lack of C++ experience, so feel free to discard any feedback or suggested changes as you see appropriate
+- I think that more screenshots would be helpful (I've noted the spots I think would be most helpful)
+- I would suggest trying to maintain consistency in using `code` notation in your text and the bullet point/non-bullet points
+- I would suggest using additional levels on your bullet points to help differentiate steps vs details

 #  Getting started with C++ Interoperability

-This document is desgined to get you started with bidirectional API-level interoperability between Swift and C++.
+This document is designed to get you started with bidirectional API-level interoperability between Swift and C++.

 ## Table of Contents